radioastronomia/sdo-gif-gen/README.md

 !!
 WARNING !!

-!! too large gifs (a lot of days) may not be fully created due to python's proccess being killed. !!
+!! too large gifs (a lot of days) may not be fully created due to python's proccess being killed !!

 @ IMAGES SOURCE @